Does Takis expire? Takis are rolled corn tortilla chips known for their intense, spicy taste.

 When looking for an alternative to Takis,

-It is important you shop for healthy options by choosing products based on their nutritional profile and ingredients.
+You must shop for healthy options by choosing products based on their nutritional profile and ingredients.

 1. Artisan Tropic Cassava Strips (Best cassava chips)